 This memoir explores kids kindness and cruelty but also gives examples of how adults can positively or negatively change a child’s perceptions of his abilities.
 Ugly gives us a chance to reflect on what we can do to encourage others and capitalize on their attributes over anything else.

 Cody and the Mysteries of the Universe– a chapter book that offers a lot of story in a smaller package, and new to our library!
 Cody is a thoughtful girl, but sometimes she feels her family and friends don’t think she’s thoughtful enough (maybe too much action instead).
 But Cody wonders about a lot of things she sees and hears…and some of them cause a little bit of worry- for her friends, her family, and even the new kids she initially feared.
 The Meen family can make quite a few kids scared… Cody and her best friend find that mysteries are the most satisfying to solve when they end in music and new connections.
 Another bonus?
-This is one in a series for those who prefer series chapter books as transition from picture book fiction.
+This is one in a series for those who prefer series chapter books as a transition from picture book fiction.
 (Great for grades 2-5)